ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-3-strings-loops.rst

    The first character in a Java String is at index 0 and the last characters is at **length()** - 1.
 So loops processing Strings should start at 0!

-The String methods (covered in lesson 2.7) that are most often used to process strings are:
+The String methods (covered in lesson 2.7 and given in the |AP CS A Reference Sheet|) that are most often used to process strings are:

 - **int length()** : returns the number of characters in a String object.